CivilizationUndecided/Nations/README.md

 5. Each claimed tile adds to your wealth (100 points per tile)
 6. The player with the most wealth wins
 7. Press R to start a new game with a fresh map

-## Multiplayer

-The game supports multiplayer through a client-server architecture:
-- One player hosts the game (server)
-- Other players can join as clients
-- All player movements and tile claims are synchronized
-- Real-time leaderboard updates for all players

 ## Technical Details